pltnmdev/CAUtility/README.md

 This set of bash scripts is designed to make setting up and managing an OpenSSL based certificate authority easier.

+Many thanks to [this article series](https://jamielinux.com/docs/openssl-certificate-authority/introduction.html) for helping me understand how certificate authorities with OpenSSL are supposed to work.
+Much of the setup of the final CAs are based on input from this series.

+This repository is freely available to be forked and expanded upon.
+We simply ask that if you do something cool with it, you send us a pull request so we can incorporate it into our version.

+See LICENSE for conditions on the use and distribution of this software.

 Creating a Root CA
 ------------------
 Usage: `create_root_ca.sh <directory to place CA> [number of years CA cert is valid (default: 20)]`